 This fact is particularly apparent when one looks at where many of the sales have come from in recent months.
 While sales of units in middle-aged buildings – built after World War II, but not in the recent past – have declined significantly, many of the high profile new units have been moving at a brisk pace.

 The Superior Ink units close to the water are perhaps a prime example.
-The sales numbers from this large collection of new luxury apartments has displayed the strength of both the super-high end luxury market and the market for new condominiums.
+The sales numbers from this large collection of new luxury apartments have displayed the strength of both the super-high-end luxury market and the market for new condominiums.

-The city is also leading the way with a number of luxury green apartments near completion; a set of buildings that will experience their own unique source of demand from buyers, and should help prop up future numbers somewhat.
+The city is also leading the way with some luxury green apartments near completion; a set of buildings that will experience their unique source of demand from buyers, and should help prop up future numbers somewhat.

 While no one is saying the city’s market is experiencing its best days, there is a consensus that if this is the worst, there is, then the market will experience a recovery from the recent negativity with perhaps record speed.